ExMember/exmember.github.io/_drafts/live-at-the-bike-2015-april-30-ace-king.md

 # The two scenarios

-I'm going put all of Paul's hands on the flop into two broad categories, top-pair or better and not have top-pair or better.
+I'm going put all of Paul's hands on the flop into two broad categories, top-pair or better and less than top-pair.
 My premise is that Paul will bet the first set of flops, and check-fold to a $75 bet on the second set.

 If I'm wrong about this assumption things change, but we'll talk about that